lizziewilliams09/Physics-BSc-Coding-Exercises/Ising Model Simulation/README.md

 %run data_with_errors.py
 ```

-**Notes:**

-* The script uses default parameters: lattice size 50, 10000 sweeps per temperature, temperatures 1.0–3.0 in steps of 0.1.
-* You can modify parameters by editing the script.
+**Note:** The script uses default parameters: lattice size 50, 10000 sweeps per temperature, temperatures 1.0–3.0 in steps of 0.1.
+You can modify parameters by editing the script.

 ---

-### 3. `read_in_graphs.py`
+### 3. `read in graphs from errors.py`

-Reads data files from `Data files/` and produces graphs of:
+Reads data files and produces graphs of:

-* Average absolute magnetization vs. temperature
+* Average absolute magnetisation vs. temperature
 * Susceptibility vs. temperature
 * Average energy vs. temperature
 * Heat capacity vs. temperature

-Graphs for Kawasaki dynamics include magnetization and susceptibility to show they are effectively zero.
+**Note:** Graphs for Kawasaki dynamics still include magnetization and susceptibility to show they are effectively zero.

 **Usage:**